 email us at: firstname.lastname@example.org

-Always consult a veterinary physician or animal care specialist before using procaine penicillin G and benzathine penicillin injections.
+Always consult a veterinarian or animal care specialist before using penicillin G and benzathine penicillin injection.

 Indications and Usage

 This product is indicated for the treatment of the following bacterial infections in beef cattle:

 - Pbacterial pneumonia (expedition fever complex) (Streptococcus, Actinomyces pyogenes, Staphylococcus aureus);